All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 BRCA1 and BRCA2 are two tumor suppressor genes.
 Normally, these genes help prevent cancer by producing proteins that suppress abnormal cell growth.
 Certain changes (mutations) in these genes affect their normal function, thereby potentially allowing cell growth to occur uncontrolled.
 This test detects mutations in these genes that are linked mainly with hereditary breast and ovarian cancers.

-According to the American Cancer Society (ACS), about 225,000 women are diagnosed with invasive breast cancer each year and about 22,000 with ovarian cancer.
-Of these cancers, about 5-10% will be due to a harmful mutation in BRCA1 or BRCA2 genes.
-Men can also inherit an increased risk of developing breast cancer, occasionally from mutations in BRCA1, but primarily from mutations in the BRCA2 gene.
+According to the American Cancer Society, more than 200,000 women are diagnosed with invasive breast cancer each year and over 20,000 with ovarian cancer.
+Of these cancers, about 3% of breast cancers and 10% of ovarian cancers will be due to a harmful mutation in BRCA1 or BRCA2 genes.
+Men can also inherit an increased risk of developing breast cancer.
+About 5% of breast cancers in men can be attributed to mutations in the BRCA1 or BRCA2 gene.

-Women with inherited mutations in BRCA1 or BRCA2 have up to an 85% lifetime risk of developing breast cancer and a 30-50% lifetime risk of developing ovarian cancer.
-Men and women may be at slightly increased risk for other cancers as well.
+Women with inherited mutations in BRCA1 or BRCA2 have up to a 60% lifetime risk of developing breast cancer and a 15-40% lifetime risk of developing ovarian cancer.
+Men and women carrying BRCA mutations may be at slightly increased risk for other cancers, such as pancreatic or prostate cancer.
 Breast cancer in women with inherited mutations is likely to develop at an earlier age, before menopause.

-BRCA mutations are inherited and passed from generation to generation.
+BRCA mutations are inherited and passed from generation to generation (autosomal dominant inheritance pattern).
 Each person will have two copies of BRCA1 and BRCA2, one copy from each parent.
 Mutations may be present in either copy of the gene.
 The DNA in cells is used to detect mutations in the BRCA genes.
 Cells from the blood or cells from the mouth are the most easily accessible sources of that DNA.

 How is the sample collected for testing?